allenjromano/dh1-2019/week5_assignments.md

 ## Lab

-This past week was primarily concerned with Regular Expressions, git, markdown, and getting ready to use R.
+This past week was primarily concerned with Regular Expressions, git, and getting ready to use R.

 *Git*